ki14jaeh/Data-Analysis-Portfolio/20230913/README.md

 * At least 50% of outstanding shards musty be available for public trading
 * Must report positive earnings int he most recent quarter
-* Sum of its earnings in the previous four quarters must be positive
+* Sum of its earnings in the previous four quarters must be positive The S&P 500 tracks the performance of about 500 companies in the U.S. and offers a picture of the health of the 11 sectors it covers and the broader economy.

 # S&P Quarterly Rebalance
 On September 1, index provider S&P Dow Jones Indices (SPDJI) announced changes in their U.S. large-cap benchmark.
 Notable changes include the entrance of world's largest PE firm Blackstone ($BX) and Airbnb ($ABNB) and deletion of insurance company Lincoln National ($LNC) and consumer conglomerate Newell Brands ($NWL)[^2].